StacyCash/azure-command-and-query/blog-posts/step-one/getting-started-with-azure-command-and-query.md

 ### The Controller

-It contains a controller, with just one POST method,.
+It contains a controller, with just one POST method:

 ``` C#
 using System.Threading.Tasks;